 Failures are the necessary key to future successes.
 We grow from them.
 We learn from them.
 We improve because of them.
 Failures are a necessary part of this life, if we are to grow and become stronger, wiser, better versions of ourselves.

 The second quarter of his science class, he recommitted to working harder and studying more, and he did extremely well, easily passing the semester.
-What if I had shamed and diminished him?
+What if I had shamed and diminished him, or used displeasure, anger, shouting, and unacceptance as tools to manipulate, coerce, or control him?

 Many times in our lives, our failures we experience cause us extreme pain and suffering, causing us to become more self-aware.
 Tim Storey explains how to gain and take full advantage of the self-awareness that comes through failure in his interview on Tom Bilyeu’s YouTube show, IMPACT THEORY.